- 1 Fever in children – why it is actually a good thing

 - Provide your kids with lots of fluids which will help the body battling the illness and keep your child hydrated.

 - Keep your child in light, breathable and comfortable clothing.
 Dressing your child in layers helps a lot because exchanging layers due to sweating is easier.

 Your baby is sick with fever?
 When you should see a doctor?

 When a healthy baby gets sick, don’t panic.
-Understand when to call the doctor and when to seek emergency care for your baby.
+Understand when to call the doctor, what complications can occur and when to seek emergency care for your baby.
 Having a baby means occasional infections and fevers are coming regularly.
 This is normal.

 But even you as a parent with experience with sick babies can have trouble distinguishing normal fussiness and mild illnesses from serious problems.